doc-ai/net-runner-ios/Pods/TensorIO/README.md

 Consequently, every time we want to try a different model, or even the same model with a slightly different interface, we must modify the code that moves bytes into and out of  buffers.

-TensorIO abstracts the work of copying bytes into and out of tensors and replaces that imperative code with a declarative language you already know: json.
+TensorIO abstracts the work of copying bytes into and out of tensors and replaces that imperative code with a declarative language you already know: JSON.

 The *model.json* file in a TensorIO bundle contains metadata about your underlying model as well as a description of the model's input and output layers.
 TensorIO parses those descriptions and then, when you perform inference with the model, internally handles all the byte copying operations, taking into account layer shapes, data sizes, data transformations, and even output labeling.
 All you have to do is provide data to the model and ask for the data out of it.